Generic selectors

 A capacity of 60,000 makes Jos International Stadium the second biggest sporting facility in Nigeria.
 The venue was opened in 2018, paving a new future for Nigeria's football culture.

 Jos International Stadium has played host to several teams in Nigeria's Super League, including Plateau United of the National Professional Football League.
-Plateau United sometimes play their home games at Rwang Pam Stadium in Jos, Nigeria, a venue with a much lower seating capacity of 15,000.
+Plateau United sometimes play their home games at the Rwang Pam Stadium in Jos, Nigeria, a venue with a much lower seating capacity of 15,000.

 Lagos International Stadium